SnapLogic/developer.snaplogic.com/source/index.html.md

 While JSON-based Documents offer the greatest flexibility of manipulating data within a pipeline, Binary data has advantages too.
 The costs associated with parsing and formatting data to JSON are avoided, and it can allow easier integration with processes running externally to the pipeline.

 The `CharacterCounter` sample Snap shown demonstrates writing to a binary output view.
-It counts the number of times each letter of the English alphabet appears in the incoming binary data, and then writes the results to the binary output view.
+It counts the number of times each letter of the English alphabet appears in the incoming binary data, and then writes the results to the binary output view (or, if there were any exceptions, creates an error Document and writes that to the error view).

 In the sample, the `process()` method's implementation writes an anonymous `BinaryOutput` instance to the Snap's output view.